 Northwestern is committed to facilitating scientific discovery and advancing knowledge through innovative and translatable research.
+Consistent with the University's mission, our Northwestern community is entering the entrepreneurial space in greater numbers, as well as developing novel solutions to address questions, problems, and disparities in a variety of fields.
 Translating ideas and intellectual property from the University to the marketplace is a critical component of Northwestern's research program.
-This process often creates potential or actual conflicts of interest, especially when the mechanism for translation involves entrepresneurship.
+Inherent in these relationships and interactions are potential or actual conflicts of interest with respect to competing and/or conflicting interests and obligations.
 We must balance promoting innovation and entrepreneurship with preserving our commitment to Northwestern and safeguarding the integrity and objectivity of University research.
-These guidelines are intended to help Northwestern's research community proactively navigate existing policies that touch areas in which start-up companies and university research intersect.